pubtransit/pubtransit/doc/backend-architecture.md

 rely on any running appliance.
 This approach was decided to maximize the site scalability and simplicity.
 There is no dynamic data.

-The public transit data (downloaded as
+The public transit data (download as
 [GPRS files](https://developers.google.com/transit/gtfs/) .zip files) is instead split in small compressed binary .gz files (called here feed files) and made available via HTTP or HTTPS protocol.